josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 You can configure additional platform-specific providers at the platform level by supplying `extraProviders` using the `platformBrowser()` function.

 The next parent injector in the hierarchy is the `NullInjector()`, which is the top of the tree.
-If you've gone so far up the tree that you are looking for a service in the `NullInjector()`, you'll get an error unless you've used `@Optional()` because ultimately, everything ends at the `NullInjector()` and it returns an error or, in the case of `@Optional()`, `null`.
+If you have gone so far up the tree that you are looking for a service in the `NullInjector()`, you will get an error unless you have used `@Optional()` because ultimately, everything ends at the `NullInjector()` and it returns an error or, in the case of `@Optional()`, `null`.
 For more information on `@Optional()`, see the [`@Optional()` section](guide/hierarchical-dependency-injection#optional) of this guide.

-The following diagram represents the relationship between the `root` `ModuleInjector` and its parent injectors as the previous paragraphs describe.
+The following diagram represents the relationship between the `root` `ModuleInjector` and the associated parent injectors as the previous paragraphs describe.

 <div class="lightbox">